kartibrown/LearningBot/README.md

 Learn Do you like github?
 Answer Yes, very much!

 and the bot will answer "Yes, very much!" if you say "Do you like github?".

-bot.txt format example:
-|Do you like github? |Yes, very much!